plone/plone.restapi-client/docs/actions/comments.md

 ## Update Comment

+### Mutation function

+Use the `updateCommentMutation` function to get the mutation for updating a comment for the given id and path.

+### Hook

-This function can be used to update a comment for the given id and path.
+Use the `useUpdateComment` hook to update a comment for the given id and path.

-- Function name: `updateCommentMutation`

 ### Parameters